BRISC: Annotated Dataset for Brain Tumor Segmentation and Classification: Abstract

 \section{Abstract}

-\textbf{: Accurate segmentation and classification of brain tumors from Magnetic Resonance Imaging (MRI) remain key challenges in medical image analysis, largely due to the lack of high-quality, balanced, and diverse datasets.
-In this work, we present a new curated MRI dataset designed specifically for brain tumor segmentation and classification tasks.
-The dataset comprises 6,000 contrast-enhanced T1-weighted MRI scans annotated by certified radiologists and physicians, spanning three major tumor types—glioma, meningioma, and pituitary—as well as non-tumorous cases.
+Accurate segmentation and classification of brain tumors from Magnetic Resonance Imaging (MRI) remain key challenges in medical image analysis, primarily due to the lack of high-quality, balanced, and diverse datasets with expert annotations.
+In this work, we address this gap by introducing BRISC, a dataset designed for brain tumor segmentation and classification tasks, featuring high-resolution segmentation masks.
+The dataset comprises 6,000 contrast-enhanced T1-weighted MRI scans, which were collated from multiple public datasets that lacked segmentation labels.
+Our primary contribution is the subsequent expert annotation of these images, performed by certified radiologists and physicians.
+It includes three major tumor types, namely glioma, meningioma, and pituitary, as well as non-tumorous cases.
 Each sample includes high-resolution labels and is categorized across axial, sagittal, and coronal imaging planes to facilitate robust model development and cross-view generalization.
-To demonstrate the utility of the dataset, we propose a transformer-based segmentation model and benchmark it against established baselines.
-Our method achieves the highest weighted mean Intersection-over-Union (IoU) of 82.3\%, with improvements observed across all tumor categories.
-Importantly, this study serves primarily as an introduction to the dataset, establishing foundational benchmarks for future research.
-We envision this dataset as a valuable resource for advancing machine learning applications in neuro-oncology, supporting both academic research and clinical decision-support development. datasetlink: \url{https://www.kaggle.com/datasets/briscdataset/brisc2025/}}
+To demonstrate the utility of the dataset, we provide benchmark results for both tasks using standard deep learning models.
+The BRISC dataset is made publicly available. datasetlink: \url{https://www.kaggle.com/datasets/briscdataset/brisc2025/}